-After some two hours of driving we came to the Cliffs of Moher.
+After some two hours of driving, we came to the Cliffs of Moher.
 It was, without any doubt, one of the most beautiful places I’ve ever seen.
 You can definitely feel the power of nature there.
 It was beautiful and frightening at the same time.
-Weather was changing constantly while we were there.
+The weather was changing constantly while we were there.
 We would be in a cloud in one moment, while a few minutes later the sun was shining.
 It almost felt like we were standing at the end of the world, and there was nothing beside the sea, out there.

-It was also quiet a spiritual place.
+It was also quite a spiritual place.
 I could imagine Celtic bards coming there and singing the songs about gods and lost souls.
 While standing there, it also became clearer to me why Irish mythology is so reach with stories.

 While we were standing on one of the cliffs, there was an old man playing some traditional Irish songs on his accordion.
 And while looking to those huge waves below me and listening to music, I could almost see boats with people leaving during the famine in the 19th Century.
 It was such a touching moment, I would remember forever.

 There is a visitors centre with an exhibition about the wildlife at cliffs and an interactive show there, as well.
 It was really interesting to see how many animals are living in the sea there.
 I was also amazed by the researchers that are getting into the caves and the sea below the cliffs.

 *TIP: Wear some good comfortable shoes when going there.
 Since it’s raining probably every single day at the Cliffs of Moher, it’s really muddy there.
 This is how my shoes looked like when I got back to Dublin.
 Also, have a hat or something to protect your head from the wind.

 Lunch at a local pub in Doolin village